arkrow/PyMusicLooper/README.md

 The "complete" version requires:
 - [pytaglib](https://github.com/supermihi/pytaglib) for tag preservation (see their [installation notes](https://github.com/supermihi/pytaglib#installation-notes) for problems with libtag dependency on MacOS/Linux)
 - [mpg123](https://www.mpg123.de/download.shtml) to play music endlessly through the terminal.
+- [ffmpeg](https://ffmpeg.org/download.html) for MP3 and other audio format support.

 For just the essentials (exporting intro/loop/outro sections to WAV, or the loop points in samples):
 ```
 pip install git+https://github.com/arkrow/PyMusicLooper.git
 ```

+The "essential" version requires:
+- [ffmpeg](https://ffmpeg.org/download.html) for MP3 and other audio format support.

 ## Usage